Alabama woman charged in fetal death, her shooter goes free

 MONTGOMERY, Ala.
 (AP) — An Alabama woman whose fetus died after she was shot in a fight has been charged with manslaughter, while the woman accused of shooting her has been freed.

-AL.Com reports that 27-year-old Marshae Jones was indicted by the Jefferson County grand jury Wednesday.
-She was five months pregnant when 23-year-old Ebony Jemison shot her in the stomach during a December altercation regarding the fetus's father.
+Marshae Jones, 28, was indicted by the Jefferson County grand jury Wednesday.
+She was five months pregnant when 23-year-old Ebony Jemison shot her in the stomach during a December altercation regarding the fetus's father, authorities said.

 Jemison was initially charged with manslaughter, but the same grand jury declined to indict her after police said an investigation determined Jones started the fight, and Jemison ultimately fired the fatal shot in self-defense.